Comparing the Best Airline Credit Card Offers

 A lot of people consider airline miles to be comparable to cash.
-However, airline miles are a little bit more like currency from different countries: Many places will not allow you to pay with money from another country, even if it’s a place with similar currency and value such as between the United States and Canada.
+However, airline miles are a little bit more like currency from different countries: Many places will not allow you to pay with money from another country.

 Similarly, you can't transfer points between frequent flyer programs in most cases, even if the airlines are partners.
 Partnerships such as OneWorld, Star Alliance, and SkyTeam typically allow you to earn miles when you fly on one airline, and redeem those miles you earn for flights on a carrier within the same network.
 However, most of those airlines won't allow you to transfer miles directly from one carrier to another, because there is no financial benefit to them for doing so.

 But there are some exceptions to the rule.
-British Airways and Iberia are a classic example.
-The two airlines share the Avios frequent flyer program.
-So while your points in each program remain separate and distinct, you can transfer them freely between the two so long as both accounts are at least three months old.
-Again coming back to the analogy of currency, this is akin to having two bank accounts within the same country.
-It doesn’t matter where your money sits, so long as no cross-conversion is required.
+British Airways and Iberia share the Avios frequent flyer program.
+So while your points in each program remain separate and distinct, you can transfer them freely between the two so long as both accounts are at least 3 months old.

 Just because you can't transfer points back and forth, however, doesn't mean that you are stuck with a single carrier for life.
 Most airlines within the major alliances will allow you to use your mileage stash with that brand to book award flights on partner airlines.